 There is a popular saying that states: "great leaders are born, not made."
 Whilst the saying may have a grain of truth in it, learning to be more effective at leadership is within the grasp of everyone.

 To start, let's look at what effective leadership is and how it can positively impact businesses big and small.
 A manager must be able to do the following:

 A good manager has the leadership skills required to do all of these.
-When combined, they can help transform a business and its potential.
+When combined, they can help transform a business and its outlook.

 In all businesses, it's essential to have a vision.
 Without one, you'll have nothing to aim for and your staff may become disillusioned over the direction of the company.

 Vision will help you provide direction, set priorities and give you a marker against which you and your teams performance can be measured.